mrvcoder/cloud_data/README.md

 in `targets.txt` file :D

 ## Usage
--Fork this repo
+- Fork this repo
--Enable action in your forked repo
+- Enable action in your forked repo
--Edit `targets.txt` file and add your targets (domain or ip)
+- Edit `targets.txt` file and add your targets (domain or ip)

-*Actions will run every 7 days*
+**Actions will run every 7 days**